wso2/docs-is/en/docs/guides/access-delegation/mutual-tls-for-oauth-clients.md

 6. For mutual TLS authentication to work, the public certificates of the client application and authorization server (WSO2 Identity Server) should be imported to each other's trust stores.

-    For demonstration purposes, let's assume that both the authorization server's trust-store (`WSO2_TRUSTSTORE`) and the client's truststore (`CLIENT_TRUSTSTORE`) are in WSO2 Identity Server.
+    For demonstration purposes, let's assume that both the authorization server's truststore (`WSO2_TRUSTSTORE`) and the client's truststore (`CLIENT_TRUSTSTORE`) are in WSO2 Identity Server.

     1. Navigate to the `<IS_HOME>/repository/resources/security` directory in a command prompt.